spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 1.1: Important Clarifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As previously discussed in :ref:`singlevisit`, AstroDrizzle creates a single multi-filter detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
+As previously discussed in :ref:`singlevisit`, AstroDrizzle creates a single multi-filter, detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
 The same set of sources identified in the multi-filter detection image is used to measure photometry for each filter.
 We use this method to maximize the signal across all available wavelengths at the source detection stage, thus providing photometry with the